-Non-Title XIX/XXI SMI General Fund and Maricopa County Funds for Payment of Behavioral Health Drugs For Individuals Designated As SMI (Title XIX/XXI and Non-Title XIX/XXI): The Contractor shall utilize available Non-Title XIX/XXI SMI General Fund or Maricopa County Fund dollars, if applicable, to cover applicable Medicare Part D copayments and cost sharing amounts, including payments for the Medicare Part D coverage gap, for medications to treat behavioral health diagnoses for Title XIX/XXI and Non-Title XIX/XXI individuals with an SED or SMI designation, subject to the following:
+Non-Title XIX/XXI SMI General Fund and Maricopa County Funds for Payment of Behavioral Health Drugs For Individuals Designated As SMI (Title XIX/XXI and Non-Title XIX/XXI): The Contractor shall utilize available Non-Title XIX/XXI SMI General Fund, CBHS Funds, or Maricopa County Fund dollars, if applicable, to cover applicable Medicare Part D copayments and cost sharing amounts, including payments for the Medicare Part D coverage gap, for medications to treat behavioral health diagnoses for Title XIX/XXI and Non-Title XIX/XXI individuals with an SED or SMI designation, subject to the following:

-- 1. Coverage of cost sharing is to be used only for State and Federal reimbursable medications used to treat an SMI behavioral health diagnoses including medications to treat the side effects of these medications. - 2.
-Medicare copayments and cost sharing are covered for medications to treat an SED or SMI behavioral health diagnoses when dispensed by an AHCCCS registered provider. - 3.
-The payment of Medicare Part D copayments and cost sharing amounts for medications used to treat an SED or SMI behavioral health diagnoses for individuals with an SED or SMI designation, shall be provided regardless of whether or not the provider is in the Contractor's provider network and prior authorization shall not be required. - 4.
-The Contractor shall not apply pharmacy benefit utilization management edits when coordinating reimbursement for Medicare Cost Sharing for medications to treat an SMI behavioral health diagnoses for individuals with an SED or SMI designation. - 5.
-When a request for a medication to treat an SMI behavioral health diagnoses has been denied by the Medicare Part D plan and the denial has been upheld through the appeals process, the Contractor shall evaluate the request and may elect to utilize Non-Title XIX/XXI SMI General Fund or Maricopa County Fund dollars, if applicable, to cover the cost of the non-covered Medicare Part D medication to treat an SMI behavioral health diagnosis. - 6.
+1. Coverage of cost sharing is to be used only for Federal and State reimbursable medications used to treat an SMI behavioral health diagnosis including medications to treat the side effects of these medications.

+- 2. Medicare copayments and cost sharing are covered for medications to treat an SED or SMI behavioral health diagnosis when dispensed by an AHCCCS registered provider. - 3.
+The payment of Medicare Part D copayments and cost sharing amounts for medications used to treat an SED or SMI behavioral health diagnosis for individuals with an SED or SMI designation, shall be provided regardless of whether or not the provider is in the Contractor's provider network and prior authorization shall not be required. - 4.
+The Contractor shall not apply pharmacy benefit utilization management edits when coordinating reimbursement for Medicare Cost Sharing for medications to treat an SMI behavioral health diagnosis for individuals with an SED or SMI designation. - 5.
+When a request for a medication to treat an SMI or SED behavioral health diagnosis has been denied by the Medicare Part D plan and the denial has been upheld through the appeals process, the Contractor shall evaluate the request and may elect to utilize Non-Title XIX/XXI SMI General Fund, CBHS Funds, or Maricopa County Fund dollars, if applicable, to cover the cost of the non-covered Medicare Part D medication to treat an SMI behavioral health diagnosis. - 6.
 The Contractor does not have the responsibility to make Medicare Part D copayments and cost sharing payments to pharmacy providers that are not AHCCCS registered.
-Refer to ACOM Policy 320-T1 and AMPM Policy 320-T2. - 7.
+Refer to AMPM Policy 320-T1 and AMPM Policy 320-T2. - 7.
 The Contractor shall ensure the PBM plan set up for Medicare cost sharing for individuals with an SED or SMI designation is the same PBM set up for all ACC-RBHA PBM subcontractors as approved by AHCCCS.

-MHBG funding shall be directed to service delivery including medication management and the coverage of prescription medications from the Non-Title XIX/XXI SED Drug List for eligible Non-Title XIX/XXI SED/SMI Members who do not otherwise have access or resources available to obtain medically necessary medications to treat their behavioral health conditions.
+The MHBG funding shall be directed to service delivery including medication management and the coverage of prescription medications on the Non-Title XIX/XXI SED or SMI Drug List for eligible Non-Title XIX/XXI ESMI/FEP, SED, and SMI members who do not otherwise have access or resources available to obtain medically necessary medications to treat their behavioral health conditions.

-SABG funding shall be primarily directed to service delivery.
+The SUBG funding shall be primarily directed to service delivery.